pguti778/testinginjava/readme.md

 It's the default Maven plugin that executes the `test` goal.

-As it says in the doc https://junit.org/junit5/docs/current/user-guide/#running-tests-build-maven-filter-test-class-names, by default the Maven Surefire Plugin will scan for test classes whose fully qualified names match the following patterns.
+As it says in the [doc](https://junit.org/junit5/docs/current/user-guide/#running-tests-build-maven-filter-test-class-names), by default the Maven Surefire Plugin will scan for test classes whose fully qualified names match the following patterns.

 ```
 **/Test*.java